ajguerrer/notebook/content/unit-testing/integration_testing.md

 #### Best Practices

-- **Avoid in-memory databases** - Makes behavior between production and testing inconsistent.
+- **Avoid in-memory databases** - Behavior between production and testing should be consistent.
 - **Reuse code in test sections** - *Arrange* with factory or builder pattern, *act* with decorator pattern, and *assert* with handmade mocks (a.k.a.
 Spys).
 - **Skip trivial database read tests** - Writes are always important because the alter the state of the database.
-Test reads that are important or complex; disregard the rest.
+Reads that important or complex should be tested; disregard the rest.
 - **Don't test repositories directly** - Repositories are a controller, so they shouldn't be complex.
-They should be tested in an integration test like any other controller.
+The point of an integration test is to cover shared, external dependencies, not controllers.